Every Passover, I bake my German grandmother’s signature Hazelnut Torte. In my family, it wouldn’t be Passover without it.

 So here it is–if you can read German, you might just make it out.

-That’s it!
 How’s a person supposed to learn how to bake with that?
-Granted, with 4 ingredients this is a simple recipe and easy to make.
+Granted, with four ingredients this is a simple recipe and easy to make.
 But, alas, Oma’s recipe notebook was not meant to be an instruction manual.
 It simply captured the ingredients for an experienced cook, and I am so very grateful that she took the time to write them down.
-And so, over the years, that’s what I became: an experienced cook.
+And so, over the years, with lots of asking and observing, that’s what I became: an experienced cook.